 Copy the Application (client) ID from Microsoft Azure and paste it into the Client ID input field in Hub.

 Copy the value for the Client secret from Microsoft Azure and paste it into the Client secret input field in Hub.

 Configure the optional settings for the authentication module.
 For more information, see Additional Settings.

 Click the Save button to apply the settings.

 Click the Enable module button.

 The icon stored in the Button image setting is added to the login dialog window.
-Users can click this icon to log in to Hub with their credentials in Microsoft Live.
+Users can click this icon to log in to Hub with their personal Microsoft accounts.